Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

 It is essential that the training dataset covers a broad range of the state space to ensure that Algorithm~\ref{alg:rpdip} encounters diverse scenarios during convergence.
 Coverage can be improved by strategically selecting initial points while keeping generation costs low.
-If initial points are consistently chosen near feasibility and stationarity, the residuals $(r_{\rm prim}, r_{\rm dual})$ will exhibit limited variation, biasing the training distribution toward nearly optimal states.
-To avoid this, candidate initial solutions $(x, y, z)$ are selected such that the initial residuals satisfy $ r_{\rm prim}^{\rm target}, r_{\rm dual}^{\rm target} \sim \mathcal{U}^{\log}(10^{-2},10^2)$ and are found by solving a least-squares problem.
-The variable $x$ is randomly generated, and the vectors $b$ and $d$ are constructed to enforce the primal residual as
+If initial points are consistently chosen near feasibility and stationarity, the residuals $(r_{\text{primal}}, r_{\text{dual}})$ will exhibit limited variation, biasing the training distribution toward nearly optimal states.
+To avoid this, candidate initial solutions $(x, y, z)$ are selected such that the initial residuals satisfy $\log r_{\text{prim}}^{\text{target}}, \log r_{\text{dual}}^{\text{target}} \sim \mathcal{U}(-2,2)$ and are found by solving a least-squares problem.